 Q7.
 Can you share the funniest comment and the most inspiring comment you have received for your videos?

 Well, recently after getting married everyone has been asking if I’ve learnt to cook and be a housewife :D. Questions like “are you going to continue making videos” amuses me.
 Many in India think, marriage is equal to cooking is equal to not working blah blah,’ which is not my idea about life.
 Considering that people have seen my persona on YouTube, I didn’t expect them to make such assumptions and that has been kind of funny and shocking at the same time.
+If that was the case and I was made to be a housewife and do all of the cooking and cleaning, I would no doubt be seeking advice from some los angeles divorce attorneys or ones more local to me, but I’m not in that kind of stereotypical Indian marriage and I love my husband very much so that won’t be happening anytime soon!

 When it comes to inspiration, I feel every time I’ve people who write to me saying you inspired me to start a channel or you’ve encouraged me to speak up or to do what I love, I think that in itself is a reward for me because I don’t intentionally do those things.
 If it’s happening and it’s helping someone it’s wonderful and I feel great that I’m making a difference to someone somewhere. 🙂